 Bush care and land management

-Arid Edge works on land management and bush regeneration projects to protect and restore biodiversity.
+Arid Edge works on land management and bush regeneration projects to protect and restore biodiversity, and reduce the threat of fire and spread of invasive species.
 Their model prioritises Indigenous partnerships, training to build a local workforce and engagement with Traditional Owners.

 Arid Edge’s bush care crew have been managing sacred and ecologically important sites in and around Alice Springs since 2018.
 Native rare and threatened flora and fauna species are at risk due to fire impacts and the spread of invasive weeds.

 In January 2019, survey data showed an average of just 2.28 native species and 61% cover of buffel grass across 25 monitoring sites.
 Data collected in 2021 showed an average of 7.92 native species and 33% buffel cover.

 Climate risk assessment and remote town planning